michaelnmmeyer/mini/README.md

     $ make && sudo make install

 A Lua binding is also available.
-See the readme in the `lua` directory for instructions about how to build and use it.
+See the file `README.md` in the `lua` directory for instructions about how to build and use it.

-## Note
+## Usage

+The C API is documented in `mini.h`.
+See the file `example.c` for a concrete example.

-Automata do not allow storage of auxiliary data inside the lexicon.
-But perfect hashing can be used to implement this functionality: the ordinal corresponding to a word can be used as index into an array, mapped to a database row id, etc., where the auxiliary data is stored.
+Automata do not allow storage of auxiliary data inside the lexicon, but perfect hashing can be used to implement this functionality: the ordinal corresponding to a word can be used as index into an array, mapped to a database row id, etc., where the auxiliary data is stored.